stevehook/storyboard/README.md

 ##Authentication

 Storyboard uses a home-grown authentication mechanism and cancan for authorisation rules.
-The basic rule is that anybody can read information about the state of a product but you have to log in to make any changes.
+The basic rule is that you must log on before accessing the system.
+Once logged on there are two levels of authorisation, read access and manage (write) access.

 The seed data comes with a number of built-in users: Bob, Derek, Mary, Alice and Norman, each of which has password *secret*.